revng/revng/docs/GeneratedIRReference.rst

 These variables are associated to special sections which will be assigned to the appropriate virtual address at link-time.

-In our example we have single segment, readable and writable:
+In our example we have single segment, readable and executable:

 .. code-block:: llvm